-Still – despite this – I can’t help but think most people file their music under “good but also very average pop music.”
+Despite this, I can’t help but think most people file their music under “good but also very average pop music.”
 We’ve already spoken at length about how they are the most loved and hated band in the world, and this dichotomy persists today.
-Pitchfork have never given their albums more than a ‘6’ rating.
+Pitchfork have never given their albums more than a 6 rating.
 The Guardian once described them as having “contracted a raging case of the Serious Artists,” with the implication that they aren’t.
 There are probably a lot of people out there confused about why the hell people like them.
 From the outside, they’re just a standard pop-rock band with a frontman who has floppy hair.
-But I’m here to explain that there’s more to them than that – it just takes some rigorous digging to unearth it.
+But I’m here to explain that there’s more to them than that.
+It just takes some digging to unearth it.

-But the appeal of The 1975 – for those who don’t hate them – lie in more than these sonic flourishes.
+But the appeal of The 1975 lies in more than these sonic flourishes.
 They’ve created a stamp with their lyrics, too.
-Whether Healy is singing about someone who “took a picture of your salad and put it on the internet” (on “A Change of Heart”) or how “getting STDs at 27 really isn’t the vibe” (on “Give Yourself a Try”) their words are consistently casual, funny, direct, often relatable.
-In essence, they sound like they’ve just torn a page out of any 20-somethings diary in the UK right now and is spinning it into music.
-Again, other acts have done this – to give a random example, UK rappers like Dave and J Hus write casual, meaningful lyrics that people can relate to all the time – but it’s not often a band takes that style of writing and merges it with glossy, 80s-leaning pop music.
+Whether Healy is singing about someone who “took a picture of your salad and put it on the internet” (on “A Change of Heart”) or how “getting STDs at 27 really isn’t the vibe” (on “Give Yourself a Try”) their words are consistently casual, funny, direct, and relatable.
+In essence, they sound like they’ve just torn a page out of any 20-something's diary in the UK right now and is spinning it into music.
+Again, other acts have done this; UK rappers like Dave and J Hus write casual, meaningful lyrics that people can relate to all the time—but it’s not often a band takes that style of writing and merges it with glossy, 80s-leaning pop music.
 The 1975 are completely unique in that sense.

 You can follow Emily on Twitter.